cjneely10/EukMetaSanity/INSTALLATION.md

 ### Updating from existing installation

 Prior to updating to the most recent version of this software, users should edit their `~/.bashrc` file and remove old EukMetaSanity-related export and `PATH` update statements.
-Additionally, remove old database directories.
+Additionally, remove old database and `bin` directories.
 Next, restart your shell.

 Then, either update this repository: